pmleffers/Glaucoma/README.md

 of retinal images to help develop a machine learning algorithm to ultimately reduce medical practitioner time diagnosing patients with Glaucoma.
-Data : For this project I will use data gathered from the Harvard Dataverse collected and uploaded by Ungsoo Kim2.
+Data : For this project I will use data gathered from the Harvard Dataverse collected and uploaded by Ungsoo Kim [2].
 The retinal image dataset consists of 788 ‘normal control’ images, 289 ‘early stage’ images, and 467 ‘advanced stage’ images.The images are already preprocessed, (scaled to 800 pixels and cropped so the nerve endings are of 240 pixels) thus ready to be used for machine learning tasks.
 However, this dataset will